TRANSLATIONS OF PATENTS

 The Patent Cooperation Treaty (PCT) is an international system involving more than 150 contracting States.
 It is invested with a range of statutory functions to help and protect new developments and creations worldwide, collectively known as Intellectual Property.

-The translation of a patent is an integral part of the process to protect the uniqueness of the creation, ensuring correct acknowledgment and awareness worldwide.
+Translation of patents are an integral part of the process to protect the uniqueness of the creation, ensuring correct acknowledgment and awareness worldwide.
+(If this is something your’re interested click here for a free quote!)

 In 2016 WIPO, the UN World Intellectual Property Organization, perfected and launched the Inventor Assistance Program (IAP), dedicated to worldwide creators and developers with a limited budget.
 IAP can provide pro-bono professional services including translation (even with an automated online CAT system supporting Arabic, Japanese, Russian, Chinese and Korean and European languages except Italian).